SimCity 64: Gameplay

 SimCity 64 may have been intended as a sequel to Nintendo's Super Nintendo Entertainment System (SNES) release of the original 1991 SimCity, given several elements from the SNES version are found in SimCity 64, including Dr. Wright (named after Will Wright), the city's advisor.
 Although general gameplay in SimCity 64 is much like SimCity 2000, the game's graphical textures and building tilesets are considerably different and also, the game eliminates the water buildings and pipes only leaving the power plants and power lines.
 However, the game sports several advanced features that were not seen in SimCity 2000 or even SimCity 3000: The ability to view the city at night (now also available in SimCity 4), pedestrian level free-roaming of a city, and individual road vehicles and pedestrians (which could only be seen while in the free-roaming mode).
 Cities in the game are also presented in 3D hybrid graphics.
-The 64DD incarnation of the game SimCopter, which was first planned as a stand-alone title, was later integrated into SimCity 64.
+Custom graphics can also be imported from Mario Artist: Paint Studio.
+The 64DD incarnation of the game SimCopter was intended to read data from SimCity 64, allowing the player to fly over their game's city in a helicopter.
+SimCopter was ultimately cancelled, and this feature was instead integrated directly into SimCity 64.